7 Key US & EU Regulations for Apparel & Textile Supply Chains

 3. EU Corporate Sustainability Reporting Directive (CSRD)

-Fashion businesses need to start preparing for compliance timelines based on their company size, with large EU companies starting in 2024 (reflected in reports published in 2025) and listed SMEs in 2026.
+Fashion businesses need to start preparing for compliance timelines based on their company size, with large EU companies starting in 2025 (reflected in reports published in 2026) and listed SMEs in 2026 (reflected in reports published in 2027).

 How to comply with the CSRD?